amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 Most engineers preferred straight rules, because these devices were accurate enough, portable, and easy to use, allowing very fast calculations.
 Indeed, given the focus of this article, much of the presentation here concerns straight rules.
 A few engineers used circular models, either because these devices were more precise or because they were more compact.
 No engineers in my day used cylindrical ones; these devices were too unwieldy and they had only basic arithmetic scales, albeit very long ones indeed.
 But accountants, financiers, actuaries, and others who require greater precision swore by cylindrical rules.

-***straight***—The most common kind of slide rule was the 25 cm desk model, called the straight rule.
+***straight rules***—The most common kind of slide rule was the 25 cm desk model, called the straight rule.
 The cursor is made of clear plastic or glass, etched with a hairline.
 The frame and the slide are made of wood, bamboo, aluminium, or plastic.
 The name "slide rule" derives from the slippy-slidy bits and the ruler-like scales.

 The most basic straight rule is the *Mannheim* model, the progenitor of the modern slide rule.
 Surely, applying the adjective "modern" to a device that had been deemed outmoded for over 40 years is doing gentle violence to the English language.
 But given that the slide rule is now over 400 years old, a 150-year-old model is comparatively "modern".